GarciaX33/sql-library-manager-project-8-FSJS/README.md

-# SQL Library Manager App Project 8 FSJS TechDegree
+# SQL Library Manager Web App Project 8 FSJS TechDegree

 ## About
 * a simple library manager that can add, delete and update books within the database.This web application will include pages to list, add, update, and delete books.
 Techdegree project 8.